mitchellh/panicwrap/README.md

 ## Features

 * **SIMPLE!**
-* Works with all Go applications
+* Works with all Go applications on all platforms Go supports
 * Custom behavior when a panic occurs
 * Stdout, stderr, stdin, exit codes, and signals continue to work as expected.